AnaD30/project1-wuzetian/README.md

 # The first female emperor of China -Wu Zetian
 ![mockup-picture](/assets/docs:README.md-images/mockup2.png)

 Wu Zetian is a static website about the life and reign of Wu Zetian, the only female emperor in the history of China.
-This website shows and demonstrate ´the life of Wu Zetian, achievements and legacy left behind.
+This website shows and demonstrate the life of Wu Zetian, achievements and legacy left behind.

 ## Table of Contents